Armed Forces Day (United Kingdom): 2017

+The national event took place in Liverpool and featured a Red Arrows flypast and a parade to the waterfront.

 2018

 Llandudno was the host city for UK Armed Forces Day 2018, which was celebrated on Saturday 2 June.

 2019

 Salisbury was the host city for UK Armed Forces Day 2019, which was celebrated on Saturday 28 June.

 2020

 Scarborough was to be the host location for the 2020 UK Armed Forces Day event on Saturday 27 June.
 Scarborough was chosen to host the national event in June 2018 after submitting a bid which was described by the MoD as “outstanding”.

 The event was due to take place on 27 June 2020, but has been postponed until 2022 due to the COVID-19 pandemic.

 2021

-Not held due to COVID-19 Pandemic.
+Not held due to the COVID-19 Pandemic.

 2022

 Planned for 25 June, with the host town being Scarborough, which was to be host in the cancelled 2020 day.

 2025

 Is to be held in Cleethorpes again over the weekend of 27-29 June.
-With activities take place a long the sea front from the Pier to the local leisure centre.
+With activities taking place a long the sea front from the Pier to the local leisure centre.